gduteil/OpenThermGateway/README.md

 ### OpenTherm number

-Number is used used for overrides, setting '0' will disable the override.
+Number is used for overrides, setting '0' will disable the override.

 ```yaml
 number: